-Typical symptoms include swelling and warmth and a tender spot at the back of the heel.
+Typical symptoms include swelling, warmth, pain, and a tender spot at the back of the heel.

 The diagnosis is based on symptoms, an examination, and sometimes x-rays.